myles-lewis/nestedcv/README.md

 plot_lambdas(res)
 ```

 The tuning of lambda and alpha for each outer CV fold can be plotted.
+Here we inspect outer CV fold 1.

 ```
 plot(res$outer_result[[1]]$cvafit)